Armenian Wine: The Ancient Culture the World Is Finally Starting to Notice

 • storage jars

-The region of Areni remains one of Armenia’s key wine centers, especially known for its native grape variety.
+The region of Areni remains one of Armenia’s most important wine centers today, especially because of its native grape varieties and connection to ancient winemaking.

 Climate and Terroir: Why Armenian Wine Tastes Different